 Light of Anatolia Apricot Tree works on multiple projects regarding Holocaust Remembrance and education.
 One first project on Holocaust remembrance is film screenings and concerts.
 The Story of Lina Amato, a film by Jonathan Andrews, explores the story of Lina Amato, who was born in the island of Rhodes to a Sephardic Jewish family.
 With the interventions of Selahattin Ülkümen, the Turkish diplomat to Rhodes, Greece and two Italian teachers Lina’s family was saved from deportation to Auschwitz during July 1944 – World War II.
 Light of Anatolia Apricot Tree is hosting multiple film screenings in Southern California together with its community partners.
 These events are in honor of the Jewish victims of the Holocaust, survivors and Turkish diplomat Selahattin Ülkümen.

-The Story of LinaAmator
+The Story of LinaAmator;

 Light of Anatolia Apricot Tree also seeks to build bridges between communities while providing Holocaust education.
 Our Righteous Amongst The Nations series covers numerous courageous individuals from non-Western states.

-Preserving Western Armenian Culture and Heritage
+Preserving Ottoman Armenian Culture and Heritage

-Light of Anatolia Apricot Tree is dedicated to preserve the Western Armenian culture and heritage by bringing forth the Armenian folk traditions rooted in the Asia Minor.
+Light of Anatolia Apricot Tree is dedicated to preserve the Ottoman Armenian culture and heritage by bringing forth the Armenian folk traditions rooted in the Asia Minor.
 Our work in preserving Armenian culture covers musical, artistic and literary avenues.
 One of our ongoing projects is to sharing the work of Gomidas, a renowned Armenian ethnomusicologist and composer of the Ottoman era.

 Preserving Jewish Culture and Heritage